 }

-See how we’re using the compileJava task as the source of the files to package and we’ve created a project property archivesDirPath to store the location where we put archives, on the basis we’re likely to use it elsewhere in the build.
+The compileJava task is the source of the files to package, and the project property archivesDirPath stores the location of the archives, as we are likely to use it elsewhere in the build.

 Using a task directly as an argument like this relies on it having defined outputs, so it won’t always be possible.
-In addition, this example could be improved further by relying on the Java plugin’s convention for destinationDirectory rather than overriding it, but it does demonstrate the use of project properties.
+This example could be further improved by relying on the Java plugin’s convention for destinationDirectory rather than overriding it, but it does demonstrate the use of project properties.

-Here are some examples of using the file() method with different types of argument:
+Here are some examples of using the file() method with different types of arguments:

 build.gradle.kts